-However, scientists have found that this is not true.
-To us humans honey bees all look the same, but we might not all look the same to them.
-A study has shown that honey bees can learn to recognize human faces in photos, and also can remember the faces even two days after seeing them.
+However, scientists say that it isn’t true.
+To us humans honey bees all appear alike, but we might not all look the same to them.
+A study reveals that honey bees can learn to identify human faces in photos.
+Also, they can remember the faces even after two days of seeing them.

-Honey bees were presented with photos of faces which had similar background colors, lighting, sizes and included only the face and neck not to confuse the bees with clothes.
-Some faces were very simplistic, they had two dots for eyes and a line for a mouth.
-The researchers trained the bees to choose correct human faces by rewarding them with sugar water if they chose correctly.
-A few bees have failed to recognize what the task was, but five bees learned what to do.
+Honey bees were provided with pictures of faces that had the same background colors.
+The lighting sizes and included only the face and neck not to confuse the bees with clothes.
+The researchers trained the bees to select correct human faces by rewarding them with sugar water if they chose the right ones.
+A few bees have failed to understand what the task was, whereas five bees were successful at it.

-While trying to recognize faces, honey bees would fly towards the photo horizontally so they could get a good look at it.
+While they begin the process of recognizing faces, honey bees would fly towards the photo horizontally so they could get a good look at it.
 Honey bees would also hover a few centimeters above the photo before deciding where to land.
-The bees had 80% accuracy with recognizing correct faces.
-However, note that even some humans have issues with recognizing faces.

-18. The queen bee can select the sex of their larvae
+18. The queen bee Is Authorized To Choose the sex of its larvae

-The sex of a bee is decided upon fertilization of an egg.
-Youg queen bee goes on a mating flight and collects the sperm from multiple males.
+Upon the fertilization of an egg, the sex of a bee is decided.
+The young queen collects the sperm from multiple males, goes around mating flight.
 The collected sperm is used for the rest of her life.
 While laying eggs, the queen can choose whether to add sperm to an egg.
-Addition of sperm to an egg is what decides the sex of that bee.
 Fertilized eggs give female bees, while unfertilized eggs give male bees.